Anthony M. Solomon

 - Died: January 18, 2008

-Anthony M. Solomon became president of the Federal Reserve Bank of New York on April 1, 1980, at the age of sixty, capping a long career of service in both the public and private sector.
+Anthony M. Solomon became president of the Federal Reserve Bank of New York on April 1, 1980.
+He retired December 31, 1984.

 Solomon was born in Arlington, New Jersey, in 1919.
-He graduated from the University of Chicago with a bachelor's degree in economics in 1941, and soon afterwards he joined the American financial mission to Iran.
-He entered Harvard University in 1946, and he received a master's degree in economics and public administration in 1948.
+He graduated from the University of Chicago with a bachelor's degree in economics in 1941 before joining the American financial mission to Iran.1 He entered Harvard University in 1946 and received a master's degree in economics and public administration in 1948.2

-Solomon brought all of this vast and unique experience with him when the New York Fed's board of directors appointed him to be the sixth president of the Bank.
-The year 1980 was turbulent for financial markets as the United States economy skidded into an economic recession.
-In addition, the Iran hostage situation continued throughout the same year, and Solomon's prior experience in that region helped him to lead the Bank through this turbulent time in our nation's history.
+In 1980, the New York Fed's board of directors appointed Solomon to be the sixth president of the Bank.3 That year was turbulent for financial markets as the United States economy skidded into the 1981-1982 recession.
+In addition, the Iran hostage situation continued throughout 1980; and Solomon's prior experience in that region helped him to lead the Bank through this turbulent time in our nation's history.4

-Solomon stepped down as president of the New York Fed on December 31, 1984, upon reaching the mandatory retirement age of sixty-five.
-His legacy includes serving as an international economic adviser to three U.S. presidents.
-Solomon passed away in 2008 at his home in New York.
-He was eighty-eight years old.
+Solomon stepped down as president of the New York Fed on December 31, 1984, upon reaching the mandatory retirement age of 65.5

-Written by the Federal Reserve Bank of New York.
-See disclaimer.
+- 2 Federal Reserve Bank of New York.
+"Anthony M. Solomon." n.d.